Find Affordable College Courses

 Best Michigan Schools for Affordable Quality for a Master's in Linguistics & Literature

 Our 2023 rankings named Grand Valley State University the best value school in Michigan for linguistics and comparative literature students working on their master’s degree.
-Located in the suburb of Allendale, GVSU is a public college with a very large student population.
+Located in the large suburb of Allendale, GVSU is a public college with a fairly large student population.

 GVSU graduate students pay an average of $17,904 in in-state tuition and fees each year.